 - Last but not least, perhaps one of the most important take-home message: With all the love in the world, parents can inadvertently increase or even cause their children’s anxiety.
 Unless parents address their own anxiety or emotional problems, children are not going to improve and thrive emotionally.

-Free Resources for Understanding Anxiety in Children
+Free Resources for Helping Children with Anxiety

 - Guided Meditation Scripts for Kids by Mellisa Dormoy